dustinfast/PTC-Sim/README.md

 * sim_track does not quit gracefully
 * rename track_ to topology_
 * Fictional track model
-* Better exception bubbling from start.py
+* Better exception bubbling to start.py
 * Move appname to conf and use PTC-Sim
 * Generalize sim_track, sim_loco, sim_bos, and DeviceSim classes into Threader
 * Seperate sim functions from device classes, then remove track param from TrackDevice